 What is a quality website?

-In the first part, are given the criteria that define a quality site for visitors and for search engines.
 This become even more essential since efforts to filter these sites in search results, depending on their quality.

 Although the quality of a site has always been an issue it took a particular importance in April 2011 with the Panda Update, the change of the Google algorithm to eliminate poor quality pages that even goes far in penalizing an entire site if a portion of its content is considered poor.